Horacio Zeballos

 Horacio Zeballos Jr. (/es-AR/; (Note: /es-419/) born 27 April 1985) is an Argentine professional tennis player.
 He reached a career-high doubles ranking of world No. 1 on 6 May 2024, becoming the first Argentinian man to achieve the feat.
-He is a Grand Slam champion at the 2025 French Open and at the 2025 US Open with Marcel Granollers.
+He is a Grand Slam champion at the 2025 French Open, 2026 French Open and at the 2025 US Open with Marcel Granollers.

 In singles, Zeballos has a career-high singles ranking of No. 39, achieved on 4 March 2013.
 He won his first and only ATP title at the 2013 Chile Open.
 In the final, he beat Rafael Nadal, becoming one of only five players (with Roger Federer, Novak Djokovic, Andy Murray, and Nuno Borges) to beat Nadal in a clay court final.

 He also reached the fourth round at the French Open, doing so in 2017, and the final in St. Petersburg in 2009, Russia, losing to Ukrainian Sergiy Stakhovsky.
 Zeballos won the 2009 ATP Newcomer of the Year award.

-In doubles, he has won 27 ATP titles and won two majors alongside Granollers.
+In doubles, he has won 28 ATP titles and won three majors alongside Granollers.

 He reached his first doubles final at the 2010 Chile Open in Santiago, with partner Potito Starace.
 They lost to top seeds Łukasz Kubot and Oliver Marach.

 He won his first doubles title at the Argentina Open with Sebastián Prieto.